 Full-time student: Must take a minimum of 7.0 (junior year) or 5.5 (senior year) with no more than two of those credits coming from an approved educational alternative.

 Students in this category pay full tuition.

+Full-time equivalent:

-Full_time equivalent.
-Must be enrolled in an approved full-time educational institution as well as (Seniors Only) meet Dayspring Christian Academy's Bible and Senior Thesis requirements.
+ent: Must be enrolled in an approved full-time educational institution as well as eligible for valedictorian and salutatorian awards.

+(Seniors Only) meet Dayspring Christian Academy's Bible and Senior Thesis requirements.

 Students in this category pay an adjusted tuition.
-These students are not eligible for valedictorian and salutatorian awards.
-1 111
+These students are not